 Clay, terra cotta, porcelain, brick, etc.

 The two signs in Western Astrology that I think would benefit the most out of having a zen garden are Virgo and Capricorn.
 A zen garden is a perfect match for a Virgo.
 The space is meant to help you unwind, come into clarity, and feel comfortable with your imagination.

-The zen garden is usually setup in the corner of a yard.
+- Placement: The zen garden is usually set up in the corner of a yard.
 It has contrasting materials from the rest of your yard.
 A winding path usually leads up to the zen garden.
 The space is separated by a fence or bamboo wall.

 It's important to regularly take care of your zen garden.
 Neglecting the space brings in bad luck or bad chi.

 - Once a month, turn off fountains and wipe them down with a solution.
 Make sure the pumps are working correctly, and there isn't any damage.

 - Check the pH level of your pond(s).

 - Make sure you don't have fallen leaves in your gravel or ponds.
 Remove leaves regularly.
 Turn leaves into mulch.